-The Republic of Korea was established in 1948 and its government was recognized by the United Nations through the General Assembly Resolution 195.
-The United Nations played a key role in the birth of the Republic of Korea through such missions as monitoring the first general election and other reconstruction programs.
+The Republic of Korea (ROK), established in 1948, was recognized by the United Nations through the General Assembly Resolution 195.
+The United Nations played a key role in the birth of the Republic of Korea through missions such as monitoring the first general election and other reconstruction programs.

-When the Korean War broke out in June 1950, the United Nations intervened, under Security Council Resolution 82, by sending armed forces to repel the Communists' aggression.
-It was the first undertaking of its kind in the history of the United Nations.
-Now, almost 50 years after the Korean armistice, a UN command is still present on the Korean Peninsula.
+When the Korean War broke out in June 1950, the UN intervened by sending armed forces mandated by the Security Council Resolution 82.
+It was the first undertaking of its kind in the history of the UN.
+Almost 70 years after the Korean armistice, the UN Command still maintains its presence on the Korean Peninsula.

-Since the armistice of 1953, the Korean issue had been one of the most controversial subjects of debate between the western and pro-Soviet blocks at the UN.
-Applications by the Republic of Korea to become a member of the UN were blocked.
-It was only in 1991 that both the ROK and the DPRK were simultaneously admitted to the UN as the Cold War structure of global politics receded.
+Since the armistice of 1953, the Korean issue had been one of the most controversial subjects of debate between the West and the pro-Soviet blocks at the UN.
+The Republic of Korea's applications to become a member of the UN were blocked.
+It was only in 1991 that both the ROK and the DPRK were simultaneously admitted to the UN as the influence of the Cold War on international politics receded.

-Since its admission to the UN, the ROK has made significant contributions to the work of the UN through peacekeeping operations, development and the promotion of human rights.
-In particular, the United Nations recognized the ROK's efforts toward peace and reconciliation during the Millennium Summit of the UN, held in New York in early September 2000, through the adoption by the Co-Chairpersons of the Summit of a special statement welcoming the inter-Korean summit and encouraging its follow-up measures.
-On October 31, 2000 the General Assembly adopted a resolution entitled "Peace, Security and Unification on the Korean Peninsula," co-sponsored by 157 nations, including both Koreas.
+Since its admission to the UN, the Republic of Korea has made significant contributions to the UN through peacekeeping operations, development assistance and the promotion of human rights.
+At the Millennium Summit, held in New York in September 2000, the Co-Chairpersons of the Summit adopted a special statement welcoming the inter-Korean summit and encouraging its follow-up measures.
+In 2000 and 2007, the General Assembly adopted a resolution on "Peace, Security and Unification on the Korean Peninsula," welcoming and supporting the inter-Korean summits.
+In 2018, the Republic of Korea and the Democratic People’s Republic of Korea jointly circulated the Panmunjom Declaration, signed at the inter-Korean summit held in April 2018, as a document of the General Assembly and the Security Council.
 The Republic of Korea remains firm in its goal of establishing permanent peace on the peninsula and contributing to the stability and prosperity of the region and beyond.

 The Republic of Korea believes that international cooperation for the promotion of human rights and democracy should be strengthened.
 It has already ratified the core international human rights conventions and has signed newly established human rights instruments.
 Major human rights instruments that were signed or ratified by the ROK are as follows:

-To the end of achieving international peace and security, the UN Peacekeeping Operations carry out the following activities in countries in the process of restoring peace after the cease of hostile activities: observation of the cease-fire, disarmament, prevention of recurrence of disputes, maintenance of public security and safety, support for post-war reconstruction, and promotion of human rights and the rule of law.
+In order to achieve international peace and security, the UN Peacekeeping Operations carry out the following activities in countries that are in the process of restoring peace after the cessation of hostilities: observation of the ceasefire, disarmament, prevention of dispute recurrence, maintenance of public security and safety, support for post-war reconstruction, and promotion of human rights and the rule of law.

-Since its first activity in Palestine in 1948 to monitor the region's cease-fire status, a total of 71 PKO missions have been implemented in about 124 countries, joined by more than a million participants.
-As of March 2018, about 104,657 troops, civilian police officers, and military observers are participating in 14 PKO missions.
+Since its first activity in Palestine in 1948 to monitor the region's ceasefire status, a total of 71 PKO missions have been implemented, joined by more than a million participants.
+As of September 2022, the total number of personnel serving in 12 peacekeeping operations is 73,934 which includes troops, military observers and civilian police officers.

-Military forces dispatched for PKO missions are called Peace-keeping Forces (PKF), which are distinct from Multinational Forces (MNF).
+Military forces dispatched for peacekeeping operations are called Peacekeeping Forces (PKF), which are distinct from Multinational Forces (MNF).

-UN Peace-keeping Operation is integral to maintaining international peace and security and is continuously expanding in terms of its size and mandate.
-The government of ROK is aware of the aforementioned importance of PKO and making effort to strengthen its contribution to the international society by increasing its participation in various peace-keeping activities.
+UN Peacekeeping Operations are integral to the maintenance of international peace and security and is continuously expanding in terms of size and mandate.
+The Korean government is aware of the importance of peacekeeping operations and is making the effort to further contribute to the international community through increased participation in various peacekeeping activities.

-Domestically, the "Act on Participation in UN PKO" was enacted in 2010 in a bid to promote ROK's prompt participation in UN PKO.
-This law allows the ROK government and the UN to establish provisional agreements on matters related to the deployment of about 1,000 peace-keepers prior to the approval of the National Assembly.
+Domestically, the "United Nations Peacekeeping Operations Participation Act" was enacted in 2010 in a bid to promote Korea's prompt participation in UN peacekeeping operations.
+This law allows the Korean government and the UN to establish provisional agreements on matters related to the deployment of peacekeepers prior to the approval of the National Assembly.

-Recognizing the importance of UN PKO that facilitates the maintenance of international peace and security, the government of ROK will continue to actively participate in PKO missions and make constant efforts to improve its contribution to the program.
+Recognizing the importance of UN peacekeeping operations in maintaining international peace and security, the Korean government will continue to actively participate in peacekeeping missions and strive to make further contributions to the program.